arun-dhanjal/the_cube_review/README.md

 OpenAI ChatGPT - For code queries and resolution of coding issues.

 [Heroku](https://www.heroku.com/) - To host the web application via Eco Dynos.
-This has been chosen as it allows for full-stack web applications to be hosted, as apposed to GitHub which only allows for front-end applications.
+This has been chosen as it allows for full-stack web applications to be hosted, as opposed to GitHub which only allows for front-end applications.

 [Cloudinary](https://cloudinary.com/) - To host user-uploaded images via a cloud-based server; this is necessary given Heroku's ephemeral file system on Eco Dynos.

 [favicon.io](https://favicon.io/) - To convert the site logo into a favicon-sized image.

-[TechSini](https://techsini.com/multi-mockup/) - To show the app image on a range of devices.
+[TechSini](https://techsini.com/multi-mockup/) - To show the site image on a range of devices.

 - - -